ernolf/ebtb/README.md

   - Interactively create your *`occ`* commands.
 This brings you the feature you have always wanted and missed most, without even knowing.
 (Nextcloud All-in-One is supported)
 - **nc-shares**
   - List shares with their tokens and full path on the command line
-- **nc-sharetoken-length**
-  - Define the length of the Nextcloud share token, which is normally 15 characters long, to any length between 4 and 32
 - **nc-sql**
   - A command-line client for the nextcloud database (for MySQL/MariaDB and PostgreSQL, no SQLite3.
 Nextcloud All-in-One is supported)
 - **nc-subscribed-calendar**